MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/experimental-features/index.md

 Whether to use local overrides for response headers.
 <!-- Needs content. -->

-*  This checkbox is not present in Microsoft Edge Stable v99.
+*  This checkbox is present in Microsoft Edge Stable v100.
-*  This checkbox is present in Microsoft Edge Canary v101.
+*  This checkbox is present in Microsoft Edge Canary v102.

 <!-- ====================================================================== -->
 ## Use Lighthouse panel with timespan and snapshot modes

-*  This checkbox is not present in Microsoft Edge Stable v99.
+*  This checkbox is present in Microsoft Edge Stable v100.
-*  This checkbox is present in Microsoft Edge Canary v101.
+*  This checkbox is present in Microsoft Edge Canary v102.

 <!-- ====================================================================== -->
 ## Tooling for CSS layers in the Styles pane

-*  This checkbox is not present in Microsoft Edge Stable v99.
+*  This checkbox is not present in Microsoft Edge Stable v100.
-*  This checkbox is present in Microsoft Edge Canary v101.
+*  This checkbox is present in Microsoft Edge Canary v102.

 <!-- ====================================================================== -->